Skip to main content

 )

-AutoGen agents can use HatiData's vector SQL extensions for semantic queries:
+AutoGen agents can use HatiData's vector SQL extensions to run semantic queries directly in SQL:

 def semantic_query(search_text: str) -> str: